Minehut-Improvements/panel/README.md

 ### Disclaimer:

 The addon will be disabled when you restart your firefox.
-So you had to install it again.
+So you will have to reinstall it every time you restart firefox.

 ### Installing the extension:
 1. Download the [extension](https://github.com/Minehut-Improvements/panel/raw/refs/heads/extension-firefox/Minehut_Improved-Firefox-Port.zip) zip file.
-2. Go to ``about:debugging#/runtime/this-firefox`` and click on ``Load Temporary Add-on``
+2. Go to `about:debugging#/runtime/this-firefox` and click on `Load Temporary Add-on`

 ![image](https://github.com/user-attachments/assets/c6108e30-d0a0-4589-bb06-3bbb1993676d)